mrfelpa/SFTP_File_Transfer/README.md

         Ensure that the local file path ($localFilePath) is valid and has appropriate permissions for file operations.

 If you encounter any other errors or issues, please refer to the error message displayed by the script for more details.
-If necessary, consult the [WinSCP documentation](https://winscp.net/eng/docs/start) or seek assistance from your system administrator or network administrator.
+If necessary, consult the [WinSCP documentation](https://winscp.net/eng/docs/start).